 The next dish to appear at the table was a green buckwheat pancake that reminded me a bit of Injera or Lachuch bread because of its spongy texture and was full of deep earthy flavors that only buckwheat can add to a dish.

 On top of the pancake itself were a burnt zucchini with zucchini cream, mizuna leaves (yes, more of those),

-As a palate cleanser and a sign that we are moving on to the hot dishes section of the evening, we were served a piece of freshly baked sourdough bread with a spread that I genuinely can’t remember what it was, partially because I was busy marveling at the wonderful carb that was placed in front of me.
+As a palate cleanser and a sign that we are moving on to the hot dishes section of the evening, we were served a piece of freshly baked sourdough bread with a spread that I genuinely can’t remember what it was.
+Mostly because I was busy marveling at the wonderful carb placed in front of me.

-I’ll admit it, I have a problem, I have a weakness and an extremely soft spot for good bread with a hard crust and soft and mushy insides, so I suppose I could see myself lucky that we were served only one slice per person, as I would have probably stuffed myself with it if we were to be served more than that.
+I’ll admit it; I have a problem.
+I have a weakness and an incredibly soft spot for good bread with a hard crust and soft and mushy insides.
+I suppose I could see myself lucky that we were served a sole slice per person, as I would have probably stuffed myself full of it if we were to be given more.

 In the restaurant’s version, the mildly sweet corn combined well with the red pepper x.o sauce that gave it a kick of umami, and the corn puffs that accompanied the dish together with aioli Kimchi ( fermented pickles from the Korean cuisine) added a pleasant spicy ting.

-Not only did the dish surpassed any expectation that I could have possibly had, but it easily became my favorite out of all of them.
+Not only did the dish surpass any expectation that I could have possibly had, but it quickly became my favorite out of all of them.

 The second hot dish to appear in front of us was locally sourced duck’s breast that was aged for 14 days, smeared with cherry glaze, cooked, and now was wading in a puddle of a thick sweet & sour sauce, that somewhat reminded me of the ones that are popular in French cuisine.